GaneshSaiG/Walmart-Sales-Analysis/README.md

 3. Which city has the largest tax percent/ VAT (**Value Added Tax**)?
 4. Which customer type pays the most in VAT?

+### Customer

 1. How many unique customer types does the data have?
 2. How many unique payment methods does the data have?
 3. What is the most common customer type?
 4. Which customer type buys the most?
-5. What is the gender of most of the customers?
-6. What is the gender distribution per branch?
-7. Which time of the day do customers give most ratings?
-8. Which time of the day do customers give most ratings per branch?
-9. Which day fo the week has the best avg ratings?
+5. Which day fo the week has the best avg ratings?
-10. Which day of the week has the best average ratings per branch?